microsoft/rnx-kit/docsite/docs/dependencies.md

 }
 ```

-Mata capabilities aren't versioned, and always have `#meta` in the name
+Meta capabilities aren't versioned, and always have `#meta` in the name
 property.

 ## Configuration